kasug623/CTF/CyberDefenders/91_HawkEye/README.md

 # WriteUps
 ## lesson
+- use copy-and-paste as much as possible
+Because you take a misstake especially when you are tired.
-- how to detect dns query. about DNS frame structure around flag(#11)
+- DNS frame structure around flag(#11)
+how to search dns query
 ![dns](image/dns.png)
 - MAXMIND's GeoIP Database for Wireshark
 ![GeoLite](image/GeoLite.png)
+- SMTP flow
-- how to check email server's software(#21)
+how to check email server's software(#21)
 ![smtp-1](image/smtp-1.png)
 ![smtp-2](image/smtp-2.png)